Rui-Zhang1997/python-intro/python.md

 get_remainder = lambda a, b: a % b
 c = get_remainder(5, 3) # c == 2
 ```
-The value of `expression` is returned from the function (if it does not return anything, for example if it is a print statement, it returns None).
+The value of `expression` is returned from the function (if it does not return anything, for example if it is a print statement, it returns `None`).
 Lambdas can also be assigned to variables as well.
 ### Comprehensions
 One of Python's most powerful tools is its ability to perform comprehensions.
 These are very useful when one wishes to perform an operation on a list to produce another list.
-For example, let us make a list of the squares of numbers from 0 to 9.
+For example, let us make a list of the squares of numbers from 0 to 9, inclusive.
 ```c
 // in C:
 int squares[10];